apache/mynewt-site/docs/newt/install/newt_linux.md

 ## Installing Newt on Linux

-You can install the latest stable release (1.0.0) of newt from a Debian binary package (amd64) or from a Debian source package.
+You can install the latest stable release (1.0.0) of the newt tool from a Debian binary package (amd64) or from a Debian source package.
 This page shows you how to:

 1. Set up your computer to retrieve Debian packages from the runtimeco debian package repository.
 2. Install the latest stable release version of newt from a Debian binary package.
 3. Install the latest stable release version of newt from a Debian source package.

-If you are running on an amd64 platform, we recommend that you install from the binary package.
+If you are installing on an amd64 platform, we recommend that you install from the binary package.

 **Note:** See [Setting Up an Go Environment to Contribute to Newt and Newtmgr Tools](/faq/go_env) if you want to: